Dimon pushes Blankfein off hotseat at charity gala

-NEW YORK (Reuters) - For the first time in months, Goldman Sachs CEO Lloyd Blankfein was off the hotseat.
+NEW YORK, May 15 (Reuters) - For the first time in months, Goldman Sachs CEO Lloyd Blankfein was off the hotseat.

 As Wall Street’s biggest hedge fund managers and top bankers flocked to a charity gala in New York Monday night, the buzz was all about JPMorgan Chase & Co’s disastrous trading losses and the pressure on CEO Jamie Dimon.